ericli3690/esoteric-sigdigs/README.md

 ### 🟩 scientific_to_standard(val:str) -> str:

-Converts a number in scientific notation to normal formatting, IF POSSIBLE Sometimes, converting to normal formatting would involve adding extra significant digits (ex.
+Converts a number in scientific notation to normal formatting, IF POSSIBLE.

+Sometimes, converting to normal formatting would involve adding extra significant digits (ex.
 1.2E3 cannot be rewritten as 1200, as this would involve adding two new significant digits).

 In these cases, this function will simply return the input.

 **Examples:**